Bitwig Studio Review

 Inside the Generators folder, you’ll find a much useful test tone to calibrate your system.

-As Bitwig has a very flexible architecture, Modulators are a very refreshing thing to use, specially with audio fx.
-Here, we’ve got an LFO, and Audio Mod source, a Note Mod source, and a Step Mod source, which is essentially a 16 steps sequencer.
-All of this are great for some modular style inspiration…
+As Bitwig has a very flexible architecture, Modulators are a very refreshing thing to use, especially with audio fx.
+Here, we’ve got an LFO, an Audio Mod source, a Note Mod source, and a Step Mod source, which is essentially a 16 steps sequencer.
+All of these are great for some modular style inspiration…

 Bitwig’s samples and clips are great tools, I mean, they sound great.
-You will also find some multi sampled instruments, which sound awesome, specially for the pianos, rhodes, wurlys and marimbas.
-You can download this packages at any time.
+You will also find some multi-sampled instruments, which sound awesome, especially for the pianos, Rhodes, wurlys, and marimbas.
+You can download this packs at any time.

 Quantization is also very well thought letting you can add amounts of shuffle and accents to give some human touch to your music.
-The metronome has also some unique functions like the ability of playing ticks between notes.
+The metronome has also some unique functions like the ability to play ticks between notes.
 You’ve got DSP and I/O metering and the counter always shows musical and real-time values.
-It can for sure send clock to external hardware via MIDI.
-From the inspector you can also do some clever things for each track, like make the loop double or half the time, reverse it, add shuffle and accent, and all of this in real time, while playing.
+It can for sure send the clock to external hardware via MIDI.
+From the inspector, you can also do some clever things for each track, like make the looping double or half the time, reverse it, add shuffle and accent, and all of this in real-time while playing.

 I’ve just scratched the surface, but, Bitwig is one of the best DAWs for musical purposes, you can do everything you need in just one place, from sketching ideas, to final mix and playing live, it can all be done here in a very intuitive way.
 If you work a lot in post-production or with video material, this won’t suit your needs.
 One thing I’d like to see is program change messages for external hardware and the ability to sync to an external master clock.
 Those are the only two things I’m missing, and hope they are added in a future update.